A2 road (Latvia): History

-The construction of Vidzeme highway began in 1839.
-Farms within 20 kilometers of the work site had to assist with the construction by providing a man with a horse carriage loaded with stones.
-The construction of the road began in Riga and was completed in 1858, when it was added to the Saint Petersburg-Pskov-Warsaw highway network.
-Between certain distances, horse post stations were built, where messengers changed horses (e.g. in Bērzkrogs, Līzespasts, etc.).
-Initially, the road was paved with stones, the entire length of the road was asphalted only after World War II.
+Construction of the historical Vidzeme Highway began in 1839.
+Farms within about 20 km of the construction site had to assist with roadbuilding by providing labour and horse-drawn carts loaded with stones.
+Construction started from Riga and was completed in 1858, when the road was incorporated into the Saint Petersburg–Pskov–Warsaw road network.
+Horse post stations operated along the road, including at Bērzkrogs and Līzespasts.
+Initially, the road was paved with stones; it was asphalted along its full length after World War II.